buguroo/cuckooautoinstall/README.md

     var $username = 'cuckoo';
     var $password = '12345';

+Start  vboxweb service, in my Virtualbox version (is old) you can use this command:

+     vboxwebsrv -H 127.0.0.1

+And for new versions:

+    VBoxManage setproperty websrvauthlibrary default
+    /etc/init.d/vboxweb-service restart

-Access to the phpvirtualbox web, the default password and user is <strong>admin</strong>.
+Access to the phpvirtualbox web, the default password and user for the web is <strong>admin</strong>.

 * Install a RDP Client to access to virtual machines (you can use the <strong>Windows Remote Desktop client</strong>).